Central American Spanish

 Central American Spanish (español centroamericano or castellano centroamericano) is the general name of the Spanish language dialects spoken in Central America.
-More precisely, the term refers to the Spanish language as spoken in Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-Panamanian Spanish is considered a variety of Caribbean Spanish, it is transitional between Central American & Caribbean dialects.
+More precisely, the term refers to the Spanish language as spoken in Costa Rica, El Salvador, Guatemala, Honduras, Belize and Nicaragua.
+Panamanian Spanish is considered a variety of Caribbean Spanish, it is transitional between Central American and Caribbean dialects.

-Variation

-While most vocabulary is common, each country has its variations, for instance following are examples of how to colloquial say corner store and soft drink in the different countries: In Guatemala, they are tienda or bodega in some parts of the country and agua, respectively, except for the Jutiapa department of Guatemala where a soft drink is known as a gaseosa (water is agua pura).
-In El Salvador, they are tienda and gaseosa but more commonly called soda now.
-In Honduras, they are pulpería (in the north called trucha informally) and fresco.
-In Nicaragua, they are venta or pulpería and gaseosa.
-In Costa Rica, they are pulpería and gaseosa although they could also be abastecedor and refresco or fresco, in Panama they are tienda and soda.

 Phonetics and phonology

 Some characteristics of Central American phonology include: